-Exhibit 3 provides instructions for representative sampling of Marijuana production batches, including finished Marijuana products and MIPs.
-These instructions were developed based on sampling guidance for food products and herbal medicines developed by the Codex Alimentarius Commission (1999) and the United States Pharmacopeia Chapter 561 (USP, Undated-b), respectively, and account for differences in the physical forms of the production batches as they relate to homogeneity and quantity.
+Exhibit 3 provides instructions for representative sampling of Marijuana Production Batches, including finished Marijuana products and MIPs.
+These instructions were developed based on sampling guidance for food products and herbal medicines developed by the United States Pharmacopeia Chapter 561 (USP, Undated-b), and account for differences in the physical forms of the Production Batches as they relate to homogeneity and quantity.
 If application of these guidelines is impractical for specific products, it is the responsibility of the Licensee to develop and document a scientifically defensible sampling approach.